dev-soragoto/falcon_parts/README.md

 ## warning

-he model in the Spratron folder has a tolerance of 0.2mm to electrostatic spraying , but not been validated.
+The model in the Spratron folder has a tolerance of 0.2mm to electrostatic spraying

 ## pictures